Home | Journal | Bookshelf | Index | Other | Timeline | Symbols | Reprints | Refs | Abbreviations | | | | Help | Copyright

 Summary: Ergodicity and loss of information.

-DAMS (Dispersive and Multistable System) [65]: Strategy for getting DAMS better aligned .
+DAMS (Dispersive and Multistable System) [64]: DAMS described as a shuffling machine 4510.

 Summary: Tactics for getting DAMS better aligned.